-The nominated projects must have been substantially completed in the calendar year 2018.
+The nominated project must have been substantially completed in the calendar year 2019.
 It must either be located in the Australia/ New Zealand/ Asia Pacific region, or have been primarily the concept of an organisation or individual based in the region.
 All project stakeholders must approve the proposal for an award.

 Who will judge the entries?

-The independent judging panel is composed of seven, seasoned industry professionals: Rod Brown, Mike Comiskey, and international judge Zane Au, from AVIXA; Scott Doyle and Jared Walley from the AETM; together with Kait Hall and Richard Grenfell from the live production industry.
+The independent judging panel for 2019 was composed of seven, seasoned industry professionals: Rod Brown, Mike Comiskey, and international judge Zane Au, nominated by AVIXA; Scott Doyle and Jared Walley nominated by the AETM; together with Kait Hall and Richard Grenfell from the live production industry.
+The panel for 2020 will be composed of similarly-qualified industry professionals.
 (More details about the panel)